 - Slowly bend your elbows as you lower your chest toward the floor.

-- Once your chest nearly close to the floor, push yourself up until your arms are fully straight.
+- Once your chest is nearly close to the floor, push yourself up until your arms are fully straight.
 That’s your one repetition.

-- Now, lift the right kettlebell off the floor and row at your side until your back muscle engaged.
+- Now, lift the right kettlebell off the floor and row at your side until your back muscle is engaged.

 - Do as many reps and sets as you like.

-3. Narrow Grip Kettlebell Pushup
+3. Narrow Grip KB Push up

 If you’re a beginner, you can do it on your all-fours.

-Steps to do kettlebell narrow pushup
+Steps to do kettlebell narrow pushups

 - Place the kettlebell on the floor, a couple of inches shorter than shoulder-width apart.

-- Hold the handle firmly with your hands and arms are straight under your chest.
+- Hold the handle firmly with your hands and arms straight under your chest.
 That’s the start.

-- Lower your torso toward the ground as low as you can go and then extend your arms to return to the start.
+- Lower your torso toward the ground as low as you can go, and then extend your arms to return to the start.

-How to do kettlebell T pushup
+How to do kettlebell T pushups

 - Grab a pair of kettlebells with a neutral grip and get into a high plank position with your arms straight below your shoulders.